October 31, 2019

 The course materials are standard across all Scrum.org trainers.
 I like this approach because it means that all instructors use the same materials.
 Of course, that could limit what an individual instructor could bring to the course.

 The target audience for the PAL is similar to that of the CAL, though it doesn’t mention agile coaches and consultants.
 The training materials say it is for managers responsible for the introduction and establishment of Agile methods and techniques and Scrum Masters and Product Owners engaging in Scrum, seeking professional leadership development, to influence greater change and success in their organization.

-Similar to my experience with the CAL, the audience of the training was other trainers, coaches and then 1 person who was in a leadership role at a company.
-The majority of the questions came from the trainers and a fair share of them were about HOW to deliver the course and had nothing to do with how to apply the concepts in an organization.
+Similar to my experience with the CAL, the audience of the PAL training was other trainers, coaches and then 1 person who was in a leadership role at a company.
+The majority of the questions came from the trainers and a fair share of them were about HOW to deliver the course and had little to do with how to apply the concepts in an organization.